(Personal Capital is now Empower)

 Empower is ideal for users who want access to free investment analysis and planning tools.
 With a built-in fee analyzer and retirement planner, you can quickly get up to speed on your progress toward retirement, and cut out unnecessary fees from your portfolio.
 The budgeting tools aren’t great, but if you simply want to track your spending in various categories, Empower will do that automatically.

 Get started with Empower here.

 Quicken is a powerful money management app that could be particularly useful for those looking to change their financial habits or pay off long-term debt.
 With the ability to fine-tune your budget down the penny, create multiple active budgets, and view exhaustive spending reports, it’s ideal for detail-oriented users who want a fully-customizable suite of budgeting tools and features.

 As a downloadable desktop software product, Quicken is best for users that like to do their financial planning on their computer, with the mobile apps being more of an accessory than a main feature.
 Mac software limitations make Quicken a better fit for Windows users.

-Personal Capital is probably better for a majority of users who want a simple, free tool to evaluate their investments, with optional access to paid portfolio management.
+Empower is probably better for a majority of users who want a simple, free tool to evaluate their investments, with optional access to paid portfolio management.
 It’s probably the best free investing app available today.